 5. For stuffing, grate a medium size coconut.

 6. Boil 500 ml of fresh milk, add lemon juice, and make channa (cottage cheese).

 7. Strain the cottage cheese to separate it from whey water, using a white clean cotton cloth.

 8. Heat a Kadai or saucepan, melt the jaggery and add the grated coconut and cook the mixture for 7-8 minutes at low flames.
-Stir occasionally to avoid any burnt flavour.
+Stir occasionally to avoid any burnt flavor.

 9. Add fresh cottage cheese (channa) and cook for another 5 minutes.

-11. Take 5 fresh haludpata or haldipatra or turmeric leaf.
+11. Take 5 fresh haludpata or haldipatra or turmeric leaves.
 Wash them with running tap water.

 12. Cut each leaf into 2 parts, and discard the narrow end of the leaves.

 13. On a fresh leaf, spread 1 tablespoon of thick batter, add 1 tablespoon of coconut stuffing, cover with another leaf and close the side of leaves using toothpicks.

 14. Now boil water in an idli maker, add all the discarded Haldi leaves and a little salt, and keep the Haldipitha over it, cover it, and steam the pitha for 20 minutes.

 15. Now your Haldipitha is ready, serve fresh Haldipitha to your friends and family members.